How to Register a Volunteer

 - Volunteers cannot supervise or oversee OHSU personnel (paid or unpaid)

-- If the volunteer is also an OHSU employee, they cannot volunteer to perform duties that are similar to their paid OHSU position (however, volunteers may not volunteer to perform very different duties within the department in which they are employed at OHSU)
+- If the volunteer is also an OHSU employee, they cannot volunteer to perform duties that are similar to their paid OHSU position regardless of location within the institution (e.g. a paid Patient Access Specialist (PAS) in Healthcare cannot volunteer to perform data entry in Research - as both positions involve data entry).

 Questions?
 E-mail us.

 If your prospective person does not meet these qualifications, please see the Visiting Scientists and Other Affiliates Policy and contact your HR Business Partner/HR Consultant about more appropriate classifications.